angular/angular/aio/content/tutorial/toh-pt1.md

 Although `ngModel` is a valid Angular directive, it isn't available by default.

-It belongs to the optional `FormsModule` and you must *opt-in* to using it.
+It belongs to the optional `FormsModule` and you must *opt in* to using it.

 ## `AppModule`